Michael Wernick: SNC-Lavalin Affair

 On February 7, 2019, The Globe and Mail published an article that spurred investigation into the SNC-Lavalin Affair.
 The article claimed that the Prime Minister's Office had pressured Jody Wilson-Raybould while she was Attorney General of Canada into pursuing a deferred prosecution agreement for SNC-Lavalin.
 The article also claimed that Wernick had rebuked Wilson-Raybould for having suggested that politicians had engaged in doublespeak on Indigenous issues.
 Wilson-Raybould resigned her current post as Minister of Veterans Affairs on February 12, 2019.

 Wernick appeared before the House of Commons Justice Committee on February 21, 2019, where he disputed the allegations of undue pressure on Wilson-Raybould and stated that The Globe and Mail article contained errors and unfounded speculation.
 Wilson-Raybould testified on February 27 that Wernick was among those who had placed undue pressure on her and that Wernick had made "veiled threats" to her.
 This led to calls by opposition parties for Wernick's resignation.
 Wernick appeared at the Justice Committee for a second time on March 6 where he stated in his testimony that he had made no threats and had raised public interest considerations.
 Wernick announced his retirement in a letter to the prime minister on March 18.
 A secretly recorded telephone call between Wernick and Wilson-Raybould was released on March 29 wherein Wernick told Wilson-Raybould that Prime Minister Trudeau wanted a deferred prosecution agreement for SNC-Lavalin "one way or another".
 Wernick retired on April 19, 2019 and was succeeded by Ian Shugart.

 On March 10, 2020, Ethics Commissioner Mario Dion, released his report on an allegation of conflict of interest against Wernick that had been referred to his office by the Public Sector integrity Commissioner.
 In the report Dion concluded "I do not have any reason to believe Mr. Wernick may have contravened section of the Act on the basis of the alleged facts.
 I will, therefore, not initiate an examination under section 45 of the Act and consider the matter closed."

 Post-retirement

 Governing Canada

 In October 2021, Wernick published a book titled Governing Canada; A Guide to the Tradecraft of Politics.
 Wernick described it as a "how to" rather than a tell-all style book, describing his audience as prospective politicians, public servants and academics.

 Academic roles

 From August 2020 to June 2022, Wernick was a fellow and adjunct professor at Carleton University's School of Public Policy and Administration.
 In May 2022, the University of Ottawa announced that he would take up an appointment as the Jarislowsky Chair in Public Sector Management on July 1, 2022.
-Wernick has contributed articles on a range of topics to Policy Options, Canadian Government Executive, Global Government Forum and was interviewed for articles by the Globe and Mail, Hill Times, OMNItv, CTVTV, RadioCanada and Journal de Montreal.
+Wernick has contributed articles on a range of topics to Policy Options, Canadian Government Executive, Global Government Forum and was interviewed for podcasts and articles by the Globe and Mail, Hill Times, OMNItv, CTV, CBC TV and Radio, TVO, CFRA radio, RadioCanada and Journal de Montreal.